All Episodes

 It's very difficult for me to see.

-I am a female, I believe in the biological differences between men and women, and it would probably be easier for a man to look at this type of stuff, do this type of work.
+And it would probably be easier for a man to look at this type of stuff, do this type of work.

-There are a small subset of independent reporters that are doing this work, but unfortunately, their work isn't getting the notoriety it is.
+There are a small subset of independent reporters that are doing this work, but unfortunately their work isn't getting the notoriety it is.

 So I really do feel like I've been blessed with the platform.

-I have been blessed with um people who like my work, who like my voice and like what I do.
+I have been blessed with people who like my work, who like my voice and like what I do.

 And so I feel like I have a responsibility to prop up other independent reporters that are doing similar work.

-And I have a responsibility to the American people to show them what's going on because their own media refuses to not only refuses to do it, but actively works against them in showing them what's happening.
+And I have a responsibility to the American people to show them what's going on because their own media refuses to, not only refuses to do it, but actively works against them in showing them what's happening.

 Well, I think that's what it is.

-I think that a lot of government officials and politicians work hand in hand and our buddy buddy with members of the media, and we have this entire system.
+I think that a lot of government officials and politicians work hand in hand in our buddy buddy with members of the media.

-For example, with the harm prevention centers or harm reduction centers, so they're called the majority of their funding comes from the government.
+For example, with the harm prevention centers or harm reduction centers, so they're called.

 And the more investigation I've done into this, the more I've realized that the government continues to fund drug addiction so that way they can keep drug addiction enabled and they can keep funding it.